David-UniNA/OMICSdataPIPELINE/README.md

 The description of the syntax is described on the [miRDeep2 homepage](https://www.mdc-berlin.de/content/mirdeep2-documentation?mdcbl%5B0%5D=/n-rajewsky%23t-data%2Csoftware%26resources&mdctl=0&mdcou=20738&mdcot=6&mdcbv=crsjgo3KpH2eVDwEmJ_-5lh5FYkn8dZh4PNU6NsBrTE).
 <br>[hairpin.fa](https://www.mirbase.org/download/hairpin.fa) is a Fasta format sequences of all miRNA hairpins.
 <br>[mature.fa](https://www.mirbase.org/download/mature.fa) is a Fasta format sequences of all mature miRNA sequences.

+The result shows a mapping of 63% of 8 readds per million.

 The following figure illustrate the working-flow of the pipline.
 <br>![image](https://github.com/user-attachments/assets/3caf3a6f-14d4-4a9b-9dc0-da4b671785b9)